top of page

 The studio wasn’t the remedy I hoped.
 In fact, being that my producer and I tended to trade off contributing to the tracks, there were long periods when he sat at the desk, working, and I was totally out of it, furiously arguing with Facebook bigots I couldn’t even be certain were real people.

 I can’t say whether the music suffered because of this mania, but I can say that there was not a single morning I showed up well-rested.
-I managed to work out, I managed to eat well, and I even managed a walk or two.
+I managed to work out, I managed to eat well, I even managed a walk or two.
 But I was easily frustrated.
 I lacked the capacity for the mundane road bumps any jaunt in the studio would bring, especially with two minds who understand momentum and rhythm in two completely different ways.

 For all intents and purposes, it was just as it was before.
-I overbought produce at the grocery store I pretended I would cook, I watched comfort movies on the living room TV while I did my skincare, I never got to bed earlier than one AM, and I complained about it in my journal.
+I overbought produce at the grocery store I pretended I would cook, I watched comfort movies on the living room TV while I did my skincare, I never got to bed earlier than one AM and I complained about it in my journal.
 But everything was different.
 I had been imagining a great movement like this for twelve years, and suddenly it was here.

 I was grateful and strung out.